 Missing Data Points

-As we can see certain points within the data set are missing values, there are a couple of different ways we can progress when encountering missing data:
+Certain points within the data set were missing values, there are a couple of different ways we can progress when encountering missing data:

 - Pairwise Deletion: When a variable is found to be missing data points the variable itself is removed from the analysis.
 In cases where there are a multitude of variables, this may be an option depending on the significance of the relationship between it and other variables